mainmethod0126/simple-semantic-version/README.md

 This is a gradle plugin that helps you easily do semantic versioning of java projects using gradle.

+## Reason for production

+In the team I work with, we do not use Docker and instead deploy the .jar files directly.
+Because of this, we encountered situations where it became confusing to know which version a specific .jar file was during deployment, especially when the file itself didn't contain version information.

+To address this, I decided to create a versioning library for .jar files that would be beneficial for all team members.

 ---

 # Usage